-Dassault Mirage 2000 deployed in air strike across LoC
+Surgical strike 2: Know more about Dassault Mirage 2000

-New Delhi, Feb 26: Twelve days after ghastly terror attack in Pulwama, a group of Mirage 2000 Indian Fighter jets struck a major terrorist camp across the LoC and completely destroyed it on Tuesday.
+New Delhi, Feb 26: Twelve days after ghastly terror attack in Pulwama, a group of Mirage 2000 Indian Fighter jets struck a major terrorist camp across the LoC on Tuesday.

 The Mirage 2000 is a jet fighter made by Dassault aviation of France.
 The Dassault is also the maker of Rafale, which is embroiled in controversy now.